 Known for his range of passing, crossing ability and bending free-kicks as a right winger, Beckham was runner up in the Ballon d’Or, twice runner-up for FIFA World Player of the Year and in 2004 he was named by Pelé in the FIFA 100 list of the world’s greatest living players.
 He was inducted into the English Football Hall of Fame in 2008.

-Represented by the colour red, the house captains for the academic year 2017/2018 are Tayah and Erin.
+Represented by the colour red, the house captains for the academic year 2018/2019 are Amanda and Felicity.

 Dame Jessica Ennis-Hill, DBE is a retired British track and field athlete specialising in multi-eventing disciplines and 100 metres hurdles.
 As a competitor in heptathlon, she is the 2012 Olympic champion, a three-time world champion (2009, 2011, 2015), and the 2010 European champion.
 She is also the 2010 world indoor pentathlon champion.

 She is the current British national record holder for the heptathlon and the former British record holder in the 100 metres hurdles, the high jump and the indoor pentathlon.